evodify/evodify.github.io/_posts/2019-04-18-rna-seq-star-snakemake.md

 ```

-This config file is used during job submission with `--cluster-config cluster.yaml`.
+This config file is used during Snakemake job submission with `--cluster-config cluster.yaml`.

 I first run this pipeline in a dry mode with the `--dryrun` option:

 ```bash
 snakemake -s Snakefile -j 100 --dryrun --cluster-config cluster.yaml --cluster "sbatch -A {cluster.account} -t {cluster.time} -p {cluster.partition} -n {cluster.n}"
 ```
-If everything is fine, you can run this command in a regular mode.
+If everything works fine in a dry mode, you can run this command in a regular mode from a login node of the server.
 However, I prefer to create a sbatch file (see below) and submit this command as a job which in turn will submit all other jobs as defined in the `Snakemake` file.

 ```bash
 #!/bin/bash -l